 RB4 2020 IN: Certain concrete reinforcing bar

-On June 2, 2021, pursuant to paragraph 41(1)(b) of the Special Import Measures Act (SIMA), the Canada Border Services Agency (CBSA) has made a final determination of dumping regarding certain concrete reinforcing bar from Oman and Russia.
+On March 4, 2021, the Canada Border Services Agency (CBSA), pursuant to subsection 38(1) of the Special Import Measures Act (SIMA), made a preliminary determination of dumping respecting certain concrete reinforcing bar from Oman and Russia.

 As of February 4, 2021, the subject goods are usually imported under the following tariff classification numbers:

-Note that the tariff classification numbers are for convenience of reference only.
-Refer to the product definition for authoritative details regarding the subject goods.
+The tariff classification numbers are for convenience of reference only.
+Refer to the product definition, contained in Appendix 1, for authoritative details regarding the subject goods.

 Additional information about this investigation is contained in a Statement of Reasons, which will be available within 15 days on the CBSA’s website.

 For additional information regarding the application of provisional duties on the subject goods imported into Canada, please refer to the contact information of CBSA Enforcement officers.